The U.S. defeats Vietnam 3-0 to open its 2023 Women's World Cup

 The U.S. Women's National Soccer Team began its quest for an unprecedented three-peat at the Women's World Cup with a sluggish 3-0 win over Vietnam.
 There was little surprise about the outcome at Eden Park in Auckland, New Zealand — the only question was by how much the U.S. would win.

 This is Vietnam's first appearance at the prestigious women's soccer tournament.
-And the newcomers proved no match for the veteran U.S. squad which is ranked number one in the world.
+And the newcomers proved no match for the veteran U.S. squad which is ranked No. 1 in the world.

 The U.S. dominated possession, weathered a slew of Vietnamese fouls and controlled the tempo most of the game.
-In the 14th minute, The U.S. opened the scoring when Alex Morgan flicked the ball to WWC newcomer Sophia Smith who knocked it by Vietnamese goaltender Tran Thi Kim Thanh.
+In the 14th minute, the U.S. opened the scoring when Alex Morgan flicked the ball to WWC newcomer Sophia Smith who knocked it by Vietnamese goalkeeper Tran Thi Kim Thanh.

 Co-captain Lindsey Horan added to the U.S. lead with a strong strike in the 77th minute after a sweet pass from Smith (giving her two goals and an assist for the match — an impressive WWC debut).
 That would be all the scoring — and Vietnam ended the game without taking a single shot or winning a corner kick.